title

 Princess Elizabeth

-In 1558, Mary Tudor died and Elizabeth was her successor.
+In 1558, "Bloody Mary" died and Elizabeth was her successor.
 Her regal bearing and intelligence impressed England's common people, and her reign began with their enthusiastic support.
 Protestant exiles returned to England, and they advocated the Church of England being purified of its remnants of Catholicism.
 They were to become known as Puritans.
 The wanted to strip away the trappings and formalities that had been building in Christianity during the previous 1300 or so years.
-Theirs was an attempt to "purify" the church and their own lives.
+Theirs was an attempt to "purify" the Church of England and their own lives.

 Elizabeth kept to middle ground regarding religious doctrine and ceremony.
 Elizabeth is reported to not have cared what people believed so long as they kept quiet about it.
 What she insisted upon was dignity in church services and political order.
-Elizabeth governed without use of ecclesiastics in foreign or domestic bureaucratic affairs.
-The Church of England's Archbishops were restricted to church affairs.
+Elizabeth governed without use of clergymen in foreign or domestic bureaucratic affairs.
+The Church of England's archbishops were restricted to Church affairs.

 Ruling in Scotland, meanwhile, was Elizabeth's nearest relative, Mary Stuart, who was Roman Catholic.
-Elizabeth had inaugurated a policy of aloofness from Catholic Spain, and the King of Spain, Philip II, was plotting to replace her with Mary Stuart.
-Mary was also a rallying point for those in England opposed to Elizabeth.
+Elizabeth had inaugurated a policy of aloofness from Catholic Spain, and the King of Spain, Philip II, was plotting to replace her with Queen Mary.
+Mary was a rallying point for those in England opposed to Elizabeth.
 In support of Mary and against Elizabeth, uprisings occurred.
 Two attempts were made on Elizabeth's life.

-In 1587, Elizabeth solved her problem with Mary by having her beheaded.
-But it did not solve the conflict between her and the Catholic Church.
-Upon hearing of Mary's execution, Pope Sixtus V promised to pay Philip one million gold ducats if his troops invaded England.
+Upon hearing of Mary's execution, Pope Sixtus V (r 1585-90) promised to pay Philip one million gold ducats if his troops invaded England.
 It was the beginning of Spain sending an armada of ships and troops to invade England.
 Elizabeth had angered King Philip by sending 8,000 troops in 1585 to help the Protestant Dutch fighting his rule.
-The historian Max Boot writes that at Philip's court "it presented a clinching argument in favor of invading England and deposing its troblesome queen."
-Boot adds that Philip thought it the "best way to safequard his existing domains in the Americas and the Low Countries."
-(War Made New, p.
-30)
+The historian Max Boot writes that at Philip's court "it presented a clinching argument in favor of invading England and deposing its troublesome queen."
+Boot adds that Philip thought it the "best way to safeguard his existing domains in the Americas and the Low Countries." note21

 Queen Elizabeth visited her troops at Tilbury Camp and made her famous "heart of a king" speech, expecting an invasion.
 She said,